maqsud07081988/portable-mysql-8/README.md

 **... then you did it wrong.**

-6. Run PortableMySQL8.exe again.
-Enter a new password for the root MySQL user, set the port you want MySQL to run on (The default 3306 is fine if you have no other MySQL instances), and click the 'Start MySQL' button.
-It should do first time initialization for MySQL, set the password you chose a moment ago for the root user, and then the status should show "MySQL is running" in green text.
+5. Enter a new password for the root MySQL user and set the port you want MySQL to run on
+    - The default port 3306 is fine if you have no other MySQL instances

+7. Click the 'Start MySQL' button
+    - It should do first time initialization for MySQL, set the root password, and then the status should show 'MySQL is running'
-- **The initialize step can take a few minutes and the program will appear frozen until it is done.**
+        - **The initialize step can take a few minutes and the program will appear frozen until it is done**
-- Initialization only needs to be done once (unless the data directory is removed).
+    - Initialization only needs to be done once (unless the data directory is moved or deleted)

-7. That's it!
+8. That's it!
 You can go to the Database tab and create your opensim schemas as well as the MySQL user associated with those schemas from there (be sure root password and port is set properly on Main tab)... or you can use your favorite MySQL admin tool of choice to do that, the Database tab is simply for convenience.